hasadna/open-bus/doc/working_with_GTFS.md

 *Note: the MoT, as public transport regulator, sets the schedule of departures for each bus line (the times when it should leave the first stop).
 The times in the GTFS for other stops do not bind the operators.
 There's probably no effort to make sensible estimates of when buses will arrive to each stop.*

-The GTFS is published nightly, and archived by the [Open Train project](<http://gtfs.otrain.org/static/archive/>).
+The GTFS is published nightly, and archived by the [Open Train project](http://gtfs.otrain.org/static/archive/).

+### GTFS in our DB

+We have a script that imports a GTFS file to PostgreSQL.
+See [docs/Inserting_GTFS_to_PostGRES.md](docs/Inserting_GTFS_to_PostGRES.md) for information on how to use it.

+Once the data is in the DB, [here are examples](/docs/useful_GTFS_queries.md) for some queries you can run.

+You can use the [Open Budget's re:dash instance](http://data.obudget.org) to access our database, including the GTFS table.

 gtfs_reader